kecman/view/PLAN.md

 ## Soon
 - Option to render the cumulative vertex number for polyline soups and polygon inner/outer rings or polygon soups
 - Options on what options to include in the vertex cycling
-- Show number of vertices/triangles in mesh
+- Render vertex labels on top of other geometry always
 - Support loading wkt file format, so we can load Polygons in a reasonable way
-- Implement a polyline soup segment_iterator
 - Implement commands to change the render settings on stuff
 - [Testing] [Meta-programming] Use @test to tag/run tests
 - [Commands] [Meta-programming] Autogenerate code for bingings